 |Case: Tecware Edge TG Gaming Case||PhP2,000||PCHub|

 *pricing may vary in other stores

-So, for around $600 bucks or 30 thousand pesos, here is a decent Kaby-Lake system that can be used to play games at least 1080p medium to high settings.
-However, if you aren’t satisfied with the performance, this build is actually designed to have a good upgrade pathin the future – so you can swap out the CPU/GPU easily without changing motherboards (like upgrade the CPU to an i5 or i7 ‘non-K’ and swap the GPU for up to GTX 1080) unless you tend to buy Ryzen or upgrade to the newer Coffee Lake (8th Gen) platform.
+So what we’ve got here is a decent Kaby Lake system that can be used to play games at least 1080p medium to high settings.
+However, if you aren’t satisfied with the performance, this build is actually designed to have a good upgrade path in the future – so you can swap out the CPU/GPU easily without changing motherboards (like upgrade the CPU to an i5 or i7 ‘non-K’ and swap the GPU for up to GTX 1080) unless you tend to buy AMD Ryzen 2nd-gen chips or upgrade to the newer Coffee Lake (8th Gen) platform.

 And that’s it.
 Thanks for reading this build guide and your opinions will be deeply appreciated – comment on this post using the Facebook comments module below and let us know what do you think of the build as well as what you can suggest aside than the items we’ve mentioned.

 If you liked this build guide then you can do it and share this guide for people who are looking for a guide on building probably their first PC or perhaps, a budget-oriented Kaby-Lake system which will serve as their battle station for some years.
 Try to build it, and let us know how does it perform in the comment section.

 DISCLAIMER: This build guide isn’t sponsored by either MSI or PCHub or DynaQuest PC.